 Recently, many factors have been reported to predict the outcome of treatment, such as HCV genotype, treatment duration, age and patients' gender.
 The serum viral load has been revealed as one of the critical predictors, despite of HCV genotype [8].
-Other studies reported that the viral loads did not correlate with stage of liver disease, but these studies were conducted on small cohorts of patients or on the patients mainly infected with genotype 1b [9].
-Fibrosis stages were independent of genotype of the patients; the serum viral load, aspartate transaminase (ALP), AST and bilirubin levers were significantly different among fibrosis stages [10].
+Other studies reported that the viral loads did not correlate with the stage of liver disease, but these studies were conducted on small cohorts of patients or on patients infected mainly with genotype 1b [9].
+Fibrosis stages were independent of the genotype of patients; serum viral load, aspartate transaminase (AST), alanine transaminase (ALP) and bilirubin levels were significantly different among fibrosis stages [10].
 But it is true that the fibrosis/cirrhosis were assessed by liver biopsy.

-While a higher necro-inflamatory activity could be associated with HCV genotype 2 and with higher alanine transaminase (ALT) serum levels, no association could be proved between HCV genotype and progression of liver disease.
+While a higher necro-inflammatory activity could be associated with HCV genotype 2 and with higher ALT serum levels, no association could be proved between HCV genotype and progression of liver disease.

-The study enrolling 324 patients indicates that there is no association between a particular HCV genotype and the progression to cirrhosis, and that specific genotypes are associated with distinct histopathological and biochemical manifestations although none of them is correlated with an increase of the fibrosis stage [11].
-But they were using liver biopsy to fundament their research.
-Using transient elastography, genotype 1b seems to be more aggressive - significantly higher incidence of fibrosis at follow up.
+A study enrolling 324 patients indicates that there is no association between a particular HCV genotype and the progression to cirrhosis, and that specific genotypes are associated with distinct histopathological and biochemical manifestations, although none of them is correlated with an increase of the fibrosis stage [11].
+The authors of this study also used liver biopsy to fundament their research.
+Using transient elastography, genotype 1b seems to be more aggressive - there is a significantly higher incidence of fibrosis at follow-up.

 Our findings are yet to be confirmed by prospective multicentric studies with multivariate analysis focusing on treatment.
-We have to emphasis that patients receiving a liver transplant in the 5 years period of follow up were excluded.
-Maybe the results would be different if this period of follow up would be shortened.
-If our results are proven to be true a change in treatment approach should be sought after.
+We have to emphasize that patients receiving a liver transplant in the 5-year period of follow-up were excluded.
+Maybe the results would be different if this period of follow-up would be shortened.
+If our results are proven to be true, a change in treatment approach should be sought after.

-The results of a recent prospective study conducted in a large cohort of patients with chronic liver disease showed that transient elastography (TE) is an efficient technique for the diagnosis of cirrhosis and its severity [12].
-Apparently this technique replaces the liver biopsy.
+The results of a recent prospective study conducted in a large cohort of patients with chronic liver disease showed that transient elastography is an efficient technique for the diagnosis of cirrhosis and its severity [12].
+Apparently this technique replaces liver biopsy.
 Further analysis of these differences will provide us with more effective treatment strategies according to HCV genotype.
-Maybe there is the time to change the golden standard.
+Maybe it is time to change the golden standard.

-TE is a relative newly acquired tool, so we are lacking studies.
+Transient elastography is a relative newly acquired tool, so the number of studies is rather limited.